jenchanws/create-track-map/README.md

 CTM is a _server side_ only mod.
 It runs a web server, on port 3876 by default, that provides the following API:

--   `/static`

-    -   `/network`: List of all track pieces and train stations
+-   `/api/network`, `/api/network.rt`: List of all track pieces and train stations
-    -   `/signals`: List of all train signals, including their states (green, yellow, red)
+-   `/api/signals`, `/api/signals.rt`: List of all train signals, including their states (green, yellow, red)
+-   `/api/blocks`, `/api/blocks.rt`: List of all signal control blocks, and whether they are occupied or reserved by a train
-    -   `/trains`: List of all assembled trains, including their names and positions
+-   `/api/trains`, `/api/trains.rt`: List of all assembled trains, including their names and positions

--   `/rt`: Same as above, but updates in real time with Server-Sent Events (SSE)
+-   `/api/style.css`: CSS style sheet generated from configured colors and fonts (Coming Soon™)

+The `.rt` versions update in real time with Server-Sent Events (SSE).
+If using a proxy to serve the map, make sure to configure it to let Server-Sent Events through.

 The map itself is visible at the root (by default `http://localhost:3876/`).
 The view is not configurable at this time, but